1991 Chicago mayoral election: Campaigning

-Candidate Sheila A. Jones had also run in the previous two elections' Democratic primaries.
+Perennial candidate Sheila A. Jones had also run in the previous two elections' Democratic primaries.
 She was a supporter of the LaRouche movement.

+Daley was endorsed in the primary by the editorial board of the Chicago Tribune.

+Results

-Black turnout was lower than it had been in the 1989 primary.
-Daley's share among black voters was higher than analysts had anticipated, with double-digit support.
+Black turnout was lower in the 1991 primary than it had been in the 1989 primary.
+Daley's share among black voters was ultimately higher than analysts had anticipated, with Daley securing double-digit support.

 Due to the contest being overshadowed by the Gulf War, and due to voter apathy towards the election as a result of Daley's overwhelming lead in the polls, turnout was considered low, at under 48%.
 This was believed to have been among the lowest turnouts in fifty years for a mayoral primary in Chicago.

 Daley set a new record for the largest margin of victory in a Democratic primary, surpassing the previous record (set by his father in 1975).
 Daley's performance in the primary was perceived as placing him an unbeatable position to win the general election, with Chicago being an overwhelmingly Democratic city, and the Democratic nomination being widely considered as tantamount to election.
 Even though he was likely to face a third-party African-American opponent, this was not seen as enough to prevent his victory (especially considering that, as a candidate, Davis had not been able to pose much of a challenge to Daley in the primary).

-Results
+Results by ward

 Daley won a majority of the vote in 31 wards and Davis won a majority of the vote in the remaining 19 wards.